No one likes tax, but did you know you could be paying far more tax than you need to?

 Marriage allowance: If you earn less than the £12,500 Personal Allowance (the amount of income you earn before you have to pay income tax), then you can transfer £1,250 of your allowance to your spouse, as long as their income is between £12,501 and £50,000.
 By doing this, your spouse can save up to £250.

-Child benefit: This is paid at £20.70 a week for your oldest child and £13.70 a week for other children.
+Child benefit: From 6 April 2020, this is paid at £21.05 a week for your oldest child and £13.95 a week for other children.
 It's worth bearing in mind that if either you or your partner earn between £50,000 and £60,000 a year then you'll have to pay a portion of your child benefit back in additional income tax.
 If one of you earns over £60,000, you'll have to repay it all.

 Child tax credit: If you have children and you're on a low income, you could be eligible for child tax credits.
 The amount you'll get depends on a range of factors such as whether your child has a disability, your income, and how many children are living with you.